Our work

 On a good day…

-By dialling up the contrast between good days and bad days, we gave people a window into the lives of those living with brain injury.
+By focusing on the contrast between good days and bad days, we gave people a window into the lives of those living with brain injury.

-Our creative approach combined authentic user-generated content for videos, social, in-branch posters and a comprehensive campaign toolkit.
-We captured real stories, showing the often heartbreaking struggles and frustrations of living with a brain injury, and how it affects their relationships with those around them.
+Our creative approach combined authentic user-generated content for videos, social, posters and a comprehensive campaign toolkit.
+We captured real stories, showing the often heartbreaking struggles and frustrations of living with a brain injury, and how it affects relationships and just about every facet of life.

 Reaching the right audiences

-We had to consider a number of different audiences for this campaign – from those close to the survivors to those in positions of power, who can sometimes make decisions that inadvertently make like harder for those with a brain injury.
+We had to consider a number of different audiences for the campaign including those in positions of power, who can make hugely significant decisions affecting those with a brain injury.

-They’d like employers to be more aware of how symptoms can fluctuate, in order to be flexible and make additional allowances for employees with a brain injury.
+Headway would like employers to be more aware of how symptoms can fluctuate, in order to be flexible and make allowances for employees with a brain injury.

-And they want benefit assessors and decision makers to see the bigger picture and appreciate that if a brain injury survivor is assessed on a ‘good day’, a bad day is only ever just around the corner.
+And they want benefit assessors and decision makers to see the bigger picture and appreciate that if a brain injury survivor is assessed on a ‘good day’, a bad day is often just around the corner.

 A good day for results

-Our ‘good day’ campaign delivered the highest reach of any ABI Week campaign, with over 620,000 impressions.
-It was also their most-watched ABI Week campaign, with more than 125,000 video views.
+Our ‘On a good day’ campaign delivered the highest reach of any ABI Week campaign, with over 620,000 impressions.
+It was also the most-watched ABI Week campaign, with more than 125,000 video views.

 But the impact went further.
-We reached harder-to-engage audiences.
-Maximus, an organisation that conducts work capability assessments on behalf of the DWP, included our campaign in their internal communications, sharing it with both clinical and non-clinical staff – a huge win for Headway.
+We reached harder-to-engage audiences including organisations that conduct work capability assessments on behalf of the DWP.
+Our campaign was shared through their internal communications, reaching both clinical and non-clinical staff – a huge win for Headway.

 The campaign also opened doors in Parliament.
 Two brain injury survivors, Lorna and Warren, spoke to MPs at the House of Commons during the All-Party Parliamentary Group (APPG) on acquired brain injury, chaired by Sir John Hayes.
-There was further recognition through an Early Day Motion (EDM), mentioning ABI Week across all devolved nations.
+There was further recognition through an Early Day Motion (EDM), and ABI Week was mentioned in all devolved parliaments.

 testimonial